onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     npm run dev

-After the server is restarted, refresh the browser tab that is displaying http://localhost:3000.
-You should now see the following text on that web page (instead of the Next.js welcome page seen previously:
+After restarting the server, refresh the browser tab displaying http://localhost:3000.
+You should now see the following text on that web page (instead of the Next.js welcome page seen previously):

-    chrome
+    (browser)

     Physics Formula Viewer
     Welcome to your Next.js app using the App Router!